aqibchou/Mind-Controlled-Drone/README.md

 # Mind Controlled Drone

-A drone system controlled solely through the brain, utilizing machine learning techniques and filtering algorithms to discriminate between motor imagery signals.
+A drone system controlled solely through the brain, utilizing machine learning techniques and filtering algorithms to discriminate between motor imagery signals captured using an EEG signal detector.

 ## Overview

-This project aims to develop a drone that can be controlled using only mental commands.
+This project aims to develop a drone that can be controlled using only EEG signals.
 By analyzing motor imagery signals through advanced ML algorithms, the system interprets brain activity patterns to execute flight commands.

 ## Status